A Systematic Survey of Deep Learning-based Single-Image Super-Resolution

-Recently, researches have converted the SISR into an end-to-end learning task, relying on massive training datas and effective loss functions.
+Recently, researchers have converted the SISR into an end-to-end learning task, relying on massive training data and effective loss functions.
 Meanwhile, more and more DL-based models have been proposed due to the powerful representation power of CNN and its convenience in both forward and backward computing.
-Therefore, the SISR task can be transformed into the following optimization goal:
+Therefore, SISR task can be transformed into the following optimization goal:

-where $\mathcal{L}$ denotes the loss function between the generated SR image $I_{SR}$ and the HR image $I_y$, $\Phi(\theta)$ denotes the regularization term, and $\lambda$ is the trade-off parameter that is used to control the percentage of the regularization term.
+where $\mathcal{L}$ denotes the loss function between the generated SR image $I_{SR}$ and the HR image $I_y$, $\Phi(\theta)$ denotes the regularization term, and $\lambda$ is the trade-off parameter that is used to control the weight of the regularization term.